-One day the king was fishing in the river with a net and caught a huge, wonderful golden mango that had floated down from the holy Lake Kannamunda.
-The king had his gardener plant its seed in the royal park and he gave the tree his full attention: it was irrigated with milk-water, perfumed with scented oils, decorated with wreathes and garlands, surrounded by a cloth, and lit by a lamp kept burning next to it at all times.
-Three years later it bore fruit as sweet and delicious as the original.
+One day the new king was fishing in the river with a net and snared a huge, wonderful golden mango that had floated down from a holy Himalayan lake.
+The king had his gardener plant its seed in the royal park, and he gave the tree his full attention: it was irrigated with milk, perfumed with scented oils, decorated with wreaths and garlands, surrounded by a cloth, and lit by a lamp kept burning next to it at all times.
+Three years later, it bore fruit as sweet and delicious as the original.

 When the king tasted one of the tainted mangoes, he spit it out and asked the Bodhisatta what had happened.
-The Bodhisatta saw the cause and had all the vines and neem trees cut down and their roots pulled up, then the soil around the tree was replaced and eventually the mangoes became sweet again.
+The Bodhisatta saw the cause and had all the vines and neem trees cut down and their roots pulled up.
+Then he replaced the soil around the tree, and eventually the mangoes became sweet again.

 In the Lifetime of the Buddha